venomiakk/quiz-app/README.md

 > _version 0.1, 10.02.2024_

 ## Usage

-Create a text file as shown below and simply upload it on the page.
+Go to this [repository](https://venomiakk.github.io/quiz-app/) hosted on GitHub Pages Create a text file as shown below and simply upload it on the page.
 Enter the number of questions that should be displayed on the quiz page.